Top-five play-offs: Procedure

 This is considered a good playoff system, as while it allows fifth place to take part, it is incredibly difficult for fourth and them to be crowned champions as they must beat every other team at some point.

 The only NSWRL team to win the premiership from 5th was Brisbane in 1993.

 In elite Australian Rules Football, only twice have the premiers won from fifth – Norwood in 1984 and North Adelaide in 2018.
 No AFL/VFL team won from fifth under this format (1972-1990), and no WAFL team has won under this format as of 2021.

 If all matches have the same odds to win, then seed 1 has 37.5% to be champion; seed 2 and 3 have 25% to be champion; seed 4 and 5 have 6.25%;

-Seed 1 has two chances to reach the final, and only needs to win 1 match to clinch it.
-It is only eliminated before the final if loses against both finalists, and doesn´t win any match.
+Seed 1 has two chances to reach the final and only needs to win one match to clinch it.
+It is only eliminated before the final if it loses against both finalists and does not win any match.

-Seed 2 and 3 need to win 2 out of 3 matches to reach the final (they are like in a best-of-3 semi-final, but with different opponents in any round).
+Seed 2 and 3 need to win two out of three matches to reach the final (they are like in a best-of-three semi-final, but with different opponents in any round).

-Seed 4 and 5 need to win all other 4 opponents without loss to be crowned.
+Seed 4 and 5 need to win all other four opponents without loss to be crowned.
 Any loss means its elimination.